wlohitt87-sketch/Blinkit_Dashboard_pro_7/README.md

 # Project Overview: Blinkit Sales Dashboard using (Power BI)

-## Objective:
+## Business Requirement:
-**To analyze and visualize key sales metrics of Blinkit across various outlet types, locations, sizes, and product categories to support better decision-making and performance tracking.**
+**To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.**

 ### Project Title: Sales Performance Dashboard for Blinkit.